aio-libs/aiohttp/docs/web_reference.rst

       :raise TypeError: if data is not :class:`bytes`, :class:`bytearray` or :class:`memoryview`.

+   .. method:: send_json(data, *, dumps=json.loads)

+      Send *data* to peer as JSON string.

+      :param data: data to send.

+      :param callable dumps: any :term:`callable` that accepts an object and returns a JSON string
+                             (:func:`json.dumps` by default).

+      :raise RuntimeError: if connection is not started or closing

+      :raise ValueError: if data is not serializable object

+      :raise TypeError: if value returned by :term:`dumps` is not :class:`str`

    .. coroutinemethod:: close(*, code=1000, message=b'')

       A :ref:`coroutine<coroutine>` that initiates closing